 Mr. Mime is an A-Tier pick, but only when played to its fullest potential due to the complexity of its kit.
 This not only requires the player to have a strong level of Mimey mastery, but for it to also synergise properly with its team.
 As such, we would recommend against casually picking up Mr. Mime in lower elo games, unless you have a burning desire to learn the Pokémon inside and out.

-After the recent nerf to Cinderace, Greninja briefly shot up the rankings.
+After the original nerfs to Cinderace, Greninja briefly shot up the rankings.
 The froggy boi’s Smokescreen/Surf combo provides great utility, while Surf provides bonus damage to low HP targets alongside a cooldown reset if it knocks out an opponent – nasty.

 Eldegoss is an essential part of most team comps, being only one of two dedicated healers (alongside Blissey) currently in the game.
 While Cotton Guard received a big nerf recently, the move remains core to Eldegoss’ build, which also incorporates Pollen Puff to maximise healing.